The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 The 3 key takeaways

-• Your audiogram is just the beginning.
-It shows how well you hear different sounds, but a hearing professional can help explain what it means — and what to do next.
+• Your audiogram is the starting point.
+It shows how you hear different pitches and volumes, but a hearing professional can help interpret the results and guide your next steps.

 • You have options.
 From hearing aids to medical treatments, there are many ways to improve your hearing.
 The right solution depends on your needs and lifestyle.